BroadbandForum/data-model-template/docs/index.typ

     ]),
     [access
     ],
-    [Can be "promoted" from readOnly to readWrite.
+    [Can be "promoted" from read\-only to read\-write.
     ],
     [minEntries
     ],